tecla5/red-ui/Readme.md

 ## Development Strategy

+The goal is to wrap each of the node-red components as Custom elements.

+Then the Custom elements will be used to compose higher level Vue components.
-The goal is to wrap each of the node-red components in Vue components, then gradually remove the jQuery logic to use Vue data binding logic instead.
+We wil then gradually remove the jQuery logic to use Vue data binding logic instead.

 Components should first be configured to work as a "blank slate", simply as a div with a placeholder message for the component: